 Liz Russell, Senior Tax Manager at Australia’s largest online tax agent Etax.com.au, says “In a sense, the ATO may be stirring up unnecessary fear among taxpayers – fear of an ATO audit – which could lead people to lower their overall work-related deductions claims.”

-The problem is that people with genuine work-related deductions may leave them off the return, for fear of an ATO audit, without knowing what their audit risk actually is.
+A potential problem is that people with genuine work-related deductions may leave them off their tax return, for fear of an ATO audit, without knowing what their audit risk actually is.

 Russell says that while the ATO might inspect deductions more closely this year, it doesn’t mean the average taxpayer should be alarmed.